sgan0420/ea-user-login/README.md

 1. Open your browser and navigate to `http://localhost:5173` for the frontend.
 2. Use the provided UI to register, log in, and test the OTP verification flow.

+Please refer to [ShijieGan-DesignDocumentation](./ShijieGan-DesignDocumentation.pdf) Section 7: Step-by-Step Guidelines & Snapshots for detailed instructions on how to navigate through the application and test its features.

 ### Unit Tests

 To run the unit tests for the backend, navigate to the backend directory and run: